saeednj/blog/_posts/2019-01-12-a-programming-puzzle.md

 ```

-The full version can be found in the [repo][1] in the file `ans.c`, and on the machine I mentioned above, it generates the same output in _0.05 seconds_.
+The full version can be found in the [repo][1] in the file `ans.c`, and on the machine specification I mentioned above, it generates the same output in _0.05 seconds_.

 ## Other solutions